-On August 4, 2017, we received correspondence from the FDA that indicated that we will need to conduct a second rabbitpox study of brincidofovir for the treatment of smallpox.
-The Company is working with the FDA and BARDA on the design and conduct of this adjunct rabbitpox study.
-Through our continuing development contract with BARDA, we are conducting final confirmatory studies prior to conducting the pivotal efficacy study in the mouse model of smallpox infection (ectromelia virus).
+Through our continuing development contract with BARDA, we recently completed the in-life segment of our second rabbitpox efficacy study and initiated the pivotal efficacy study in the mouse model (ectromelia virus).
 We believe that efficacy data from this model could serve as the second animal model to support the approval of brincidofovir for the treatment of smallpox.